TJJD Admission Trends

 Juvenile Justice Population Rebounded After Pandemic

-Overall formal referrals, probation supervision ADP, and violent felony referrals all fell during the pandemic but have since returned to near pre-pandemic levels.
+Formal referrals, basic supervision ADP, and violent felony referrals decreased during the pandemic but have since returned to near pre-pandemic levels.

 (Click to enlarge.)